brendondalaba/tldr-bible/src/content/bible/20-proverbs.md

 group: 'Wisdom Literature'
 ---

-# Proverbs
-*The God Who Teaches Us How to Live Wisely*

-> “Trust in the Lord with all your heart and lean not on your own understanding.” — **Proverbs 3:5**

-Proverbs is God’s handbook for wise living.
-It turns faith into action — showing us how to think, speak, work, and relate in ways that honor God.
-It’s not about perfection but direction — walking daily in God’s wisdom rather than the world’s foolishness.

----

 ## Overview
 Written mostly by King Solomon, Proverbs gathers short, memorable sayings inspired by the Holy Spirit.
 Each proverb is a snapshot of truth — simple yet profound, guiding everything from relationships to finances to character.